Your Notifications

 • Taste changes, loss of appetite, bad breath

-• Problems with concentration and nervous system issues like tingling sensation in the fingers or toes
+• Problems with concentration and nervous system issues, like a tingling sensation in the fingers or toes

 Treatment for stage 4 chronic kidney disease